martin-marek/hdr-plus-swift/docs/_pages/guide.md

 The app relies on aligning and merging a burst of similar images.
 Ideally, try to capture at least 5 - 10 sharp images without significant movement between them.
 It is okay if you take the burst handheld or if a person moves slightly between the photos.
 However, try to avoid motion blur and significant movement between images (for example a person tilting their head or changing their smile).

-### Converting images to DNG

-Currently, the only supported image format is DNG with raw data.
-Confusingly, not all DNG images contain raw data.
-We suggest using [Adobe DNG Converter](https://helpx.adobe.com/camera-raw/using/adobe-dng-converter.html) or [Adobe Lightroom](https://www.adobe.com/products/photoshop-lightroom.html) to convert raw images into DNG.
-The following settings are recommended:

-{% include figure image_path="/assets/images/help/lightroom_settings.png" caption="Lightroom" %}

-{% include figure image_path="/assets/images/help/dng_converter_settings.png" caption="DNG Converter" %}
+### Image formats

+The only *natively* supported image format is DNG.
+However, if you download and install [Adobe DNG Converter](https://helpx.adobe.com/camera-raw/using/adobe-dng-converter.html), Burst Photo will be able to convert most RAW formats in the background.

 ### Loading images

-To process a burst of DNG images, please drag-and-drop them into the app.
+To process a burst of images, please drag-and-drop them into the app.
 You can either drag-and-drop individual images or a folder containing the whole burst.

 {% include figure image_path="/assets/images/help/drag-and-drop.jpg" %}